Jasperlemons/Portfolio/README.md

 # GIS Analyst | Environmental Scientist

 ### Education
 University of Kentucky

-B.S. in Natural Resources and Environmental Science Minor in Wildlife Management
+- B.S. in Natural Resources and Environmental Science
+- Minor in Wildlife Management

-### Work Experience
+### Experience
 May 2026- Current

 Kentucky Division of Water